Dogs in schools: animal mediation to care for pupils

 Taking into account the animal's point of view

-Whatever the location and target audience, animal mediation involves at least three players: the beneficiary(ies), the facilitator - often the teacher in the classroom - and the animal chosen for its particular qualities linked to the context.
+Whatever the location and target audience, animal mediation involves at least three players: the beneficiary(ies), the facilitator - often the teacher in the classroom - and the animal chosen for particular qualities linked to the context.
 In most observations, it's the benefits for the beneficiaries that are studied.
 This anthropocentric view needs to be broadened to consider the well-being of each of the protagonists.

-Thanks to a better understanding of the physiological and psychological needs of animals, their well-being is now being taken into account in mediation situations.
+Thanks to a better understanding of the physiological and psychological needs of animals, their well-being is now taken into account in mediation situations.
 The animal is no longer just an effective partner in children's development, but is considered for its own sake as a sentient being with affects directly linked to interactions with the child or children.
 Taking this point of view too is essential to ensure coexistence and positive interactions for all.

 The classroom can be a noisy place, and the children's demands on the animal can tire and stress it.
 The teacher needs to be alert to signs of discomfort and offer the animal a place to retreat, respected by the children.
 Each animal is a special individual, and this uniqueness is something to be discovered with the children.
 Over and above general knowledge of the needs of the animal species chosen to share the classroom, it's daily life alongside it that will enable us to discover its character, its preferences and what bothers it.